webrecorder/browsertrix/README.md

 Documentation for using, deploying, and developing Browsertrix is available at [docs.browsertrix.com](https://docs.browsertrix.com).

-See `frontend/docs` for instructions on how to run the docs locally.
+See instructions in [frontend/docs](./frontend/docs/docs/develop/docs.md#installation) to run the docs locally.

 ## Installation